-On completion of those schemes

-currently under construction, the

-total hydro electricity generation

-to power the equivalent of 25,000

-homes - four times the number of

-construction have community links,

-which means the income generated

-community projects in those areas

-will go directly towards funding

-homes in the National Park.
+On completion of those schemes currently under construction, the total hydro electricity generation from within the Park will be sufficient to power the equivalent of 25,000 homes - four times the number of homes in the National Park.
+Two of the schemes under construction have community links, which means the income generated will go directly towards funding community projects in those areas of the Park.